kenken64/NUSISS-DevOpsEng/swarm/README.md

 ## Docker Swarm

-* This workshop require student to install virtualbox windows or macos
+* This workshop require student to install Virtualbox on their host machine where the OS is either Windows 10/Macos

 ```
 brew cask install virtualbox